Audrey Wasilewski: Voice over

 Wasilewski's first role came in the 1994 Japanese animated film Heisei Tanuki Gassen Ponpoko, where she was one of the additional voices dubbing in English.
-She voiced Tuck, Misty, XJ-7 and XJ-8 on the Nickelodeon animated series My Life as a Teenage Robot in 2003 and has worked on 3 projects in the Scooby-Doo franchise: Scooby-Doo and the Alien Invaders, Scooby-Doo!
+She voiced Tuck, Misty, XJ-7 and XJ-8 on the Nickelodeon animated series My Life as a Teenage Robot in 2002 and has worked on 3 projects in the Scooby-Doo franchise: Scooby-Doo and the Alien Invaders, Scooby-Doo!
 Mystery Inc Grasp of the Gnome, and Scooby-Doo! and the Gourmet Ghost.
 She voices a veterinarian named Dr. Glove in Back at the Barnyard.
 In 2007, opposite Frank Welker she voiced Garfield's love interest Arlene in the animated direct-to-video film Garfield Gets Real, and reprised the character on The Garfield Show.
 The following year.
 Wasilewski also voiced Bessie in Random!
 Cartoons, had a recurring role as Barb in Sym-Bionic Titan, and she also voices Terk in a Tarzan video game.
 Once again voicing the love interest to a Frank Welker character, she is Ortensia, Oswald the Lucky Rabbit's cat wife in Epic Mickey 2: The Power of Two.
-League of Assassins member in Batman: Arkham City, Police Chief Rambamboo for Nickelodeon's Breadwinners and characters in Infinity Train, Disney Infinity 3.0 and Skylanders: SuperChargers.
+League of Assassins member in Batman: Arkham City, Police Chief Rambamboo for Nickelodeon's Breadwinners and characters in Infinity Train, Disney Infinity 3.0 and the Skylanders series.